 Of all the great golfers to win The Open Championship over the years, just one, that being Sweden’s Henrik Stenson, can say he owns the lowest 72-hole score at golf’s oldest major, which was first played in 1860.
 At least that’s what we could say until Australia’s Cameron Smith matched the 20-under total with a brilliant performance at the 2022 Open Championship on the Old Course at St. Andrews.

 It took nearly a century for a player to even finish at 10-under at The Open, as Peter Thomson became the first to do so in 1958 at Royal Lytham & St. Annes, which makes the 20-under total all the more impressive.

 Up until Stenson’s run at Royal Troon in 2016, only two others had even come close to getting to 20-under, those being Nick Faldo and Tiger Woods, the latter of whom holds two of the five lowest 72-hole scores in the history of The Open Championship.

 Tiger Woods and Nick Faldo each shot 18-under to win The Open Championship

-Up until 1990, the lowest 72-hole score at The Open Championship was 14-under, which was shot by Lee Trevino at Royal Birkdale in 1971.
+Up until 1990, the lowest 72-hole score at The Open Championship was 14-under, which Lee Trevino shot at Royal Birkdale in 1971.
 But in 1990, Nick Faldo broke that record by four strokes with a phenomenal 18-under performance at St. Andrews.

-In 2006 at Royal Liverpool, Tiger Woods also shot 18-under, shooting 67-65-71-67 in an emotional victory as it was his first win following the death of his father just two months earlier.
+In 2006 at Royal Liverpool, Tiger Woods also shot 18-under, shooting 67-65-71-67 in an emotional victory as it was his first win following his father’s death just two months earlier.

 Six years before his win at Royal Liverpool, Woods claimed his first win at the 2000 edition of The Open Championship with a dominant performance at St. Andrews, shooting 19-under to break Faldo’s record.